sirber/tiny-cms/README.md

 Content is in [Twig format](https://twig.symfony.com/), using [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/).
 It is located in the `content/routes` folder.
 The file `index.twig` will be the default page, and will not be shown in nav.
 Other files will be shown in the nav.
 You can create folders to create sub menus.
+To use a space in a name, you can use an underscore (_).

 Exemple:
 - index.twig
-- about.twig
+- about_me.twig
 - test/hello.twig

 ## Development